Cotton: Uses

 Cotton is used to make a number of textile products.
-These include terrycloth for highly absorbent bath towels and robes; denim for blue jeans; cambric, popularly used in the manufacture of blue work shirts (from which we get the term "blue-collar"); and corduroy, seersucker, and cotton twill.
+These include terrycloth for highly absorbent bath towels and robes; denim for blue jeans; cambric, popularly used in the manufacture of blue work shirts (from which the term "blue-collar" is derived) and corduroy, seersucker, and cotton twill.
 Socks, underwear, and most T-shirts are made from cotton.
 Bed sheets often are made from cotton.
 It is a preferred material for sheets as it is hypoallergenic, easy to maintain and non-irritant to the skin.
 Cotton also is used to make yarn used in crochet and knitting.
 Fabric also can be made from recycled or recovered cotton that otherwise would be thrown away during the spinning, weaving, or cutting process.
 While many fabrics are made completely of cotton, some materials blend cotton with other fibers, including rayon and synthetic fibers such as polyester.
 It can either be used in knitted or woven fabrics, as it can be blended with elastine to make a stretchier thread for knitted fabrics, and apparel such as stretch jeans.
 Cotton can be blended also with linen producing fabrics with the benefits of both materials.
 Linen-cotton blends are wrinkle resistant and retain heat more effectively than only linen, and are thinner, stronger and lighter than only cotton.

 In addition to the textile industry, cotton is used in fishing nets, coffee filters, tents, explosives manufacture (see nitrocellulose), cotton paper, and in bookbinding.
 Fire hoses were once made of cotton.

+Cottonseed

 The cottonseed which remains after the cotton is ginned is used to produce cottonseed oil, which, after refining, can be consumed by humans like any other vegetable oil.
 The cottonseed meal that is left generally is fed to ruminant livestock; the gossypol remaining in the meal is toxic to monogastric animals.
 Cottonseed hulls can be added to dairy cattle rations for roughage.
 During the American slavery period, cotton root bark was used in folk remedies as an abortifacient, that is, to induce a miscarriage.
 Gossypol was one of the many substances found in all parts of the cotton plant and it was described by the scientists as 'poisonous pigment'.
 It also appears to inhibit the development of sperm or even restrict the mobility of the sperm.
 Also, it is thought to interfere with the menstrual cycle by restricting the release of certain hormones.